awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-securityhub-standard-standardscontrol.md

 ## Properties<a name="aws-properties-securityhub-standard-standardscontrol-properties"></a>

 `Reason`  <a name="cfn-securityhub-standard-standardscontrol-reason"></a>
 A user\-defined reason for changing a control's enablement status in a specified standard\.
+If you are disabling a control, then this property is required\.
 *Required*: No
 *Type*: String
 *Pattern*: `.*\S.*`